 9. LX Factory

-Cap off your first day in Lisbon by heading to the LX Factory, Lisbon’s creative hub that is its answer to Shoreditch in London.
+Cap off the first day of this ‘3 days in Lisbon’ itinerary by heading to the LX Factory, Lisbon’s creative hub.
 The complex opened in the 19th century as a textile factory, then housed a variety of industrial companies before being abandoned in the 1980s.